No items found.

 The Next Generation of Asset Classes: From Sidelined to Center Stage

-Emerging asset classes have shifted from the “niche” column to become essential pillars of the modern CRE portfolio.
-The ULI report draws a clear distinction: the real estate leaders of 2026 and beyond are those who understand these new markets at a granular level and act with conviction.
+Emerging asset classes have shifted from the "niche" column to essential pillars of the modern CRE portfolio.
+The ULI 2026 report draws a clear distinction: the leaders of 2026 and beyond will be those who understand these markets at a granular level and underwrite them with conviction.

-Success requires next-gen due diligence, modeling energy regulation risks, grid resilience, and political sentiment, not just tenant profiles or lease terms.
-Many developers are partnering with utilities and local governments to future-proof major projects and ensure they meet rapidly shifting sustainability standards.
+Success in this asset class requires next-generation diligence: modeling energy regulation risk, grid resilience, and political sentiment alongside tenant credit.
+Many developers are now partnering directly with utilities and municipalities to future-proof projects against shifting sustainability standards.

-ULI highlights that America’s “silver tsunami” is transforming residential markets.
-By 2026, the first baby boomers will turn 80, and 11,000 people will reach age 65 every day.
-This demographic wave is both a supply and innovation challenge.
+By 2026, the first baby boomers turn 80, and roughly 11,000 Americans reach age 65 every day (U.S. Census Bureau projections).
+This demographic wave is both a supply challenge and an innovation opportunity.

-Chris Porter outlined the opportunity: the need spans “active adult communities to tech-enabled assisted living and memory care.”
-Operators who can layer technology, remote health monitoring, AI-driven wellness programming achieve higher occupancy, longer tenure, and better outcomes for both investors and residents.
+Chris Porter, in the ULI 2026 panel, framed it: the demand spans "active adult communities to tech-enabled assisted living and memory care."
+Operators who layer AI-driven wellness programming and remote health monitoring on top of strong real estate fundamentals achieve higher occupancy, longer tenure, and better outcomes for both investors and residents.

 Build-to-Rent (BTR) and Multifamily Resilience

-Sarah Queen forecasted, “Multifamily assets acquired below today’s replacement cost will deliver outperformance for years,” citing supply constraints from permitting slowdowns and high construction costs.
-The ULI report confirms: apartment starts have declined sharply, even as demand holds steady.
+Build-to-rent and traditional multifamily continue to perform as core CRE strategies, especially given persistent housing unaffordability.
+Sarah Queen forecast on the ULI panel: "Multifamily assets acquired below today's replacement cost will deliver outperformance for years."
+The ULI 2026 report — and aligned JLL multifamily research — confirms apartment construction starts have declined sharply, even as demand holds steady.

-• Real-time rent roll analytics to optimize leasing velocity and reduce vacant days.
+1. Real-time rent roll analytics to compress leasing velocity and reduce vacant days.

-• Scenario modeling to determine the “right” value-add and capital allocation strategy under new expense and revenue realities.
+3. Scenario modeling to determine the right value-add and capital allocation strategy under new expense and revenue realities.

 Other Emerging Sectors: Innovation and Opportunity

-• Life Sciences: Life science lab and research facilities have seen an explosion of investment, especially in markets with research universities and biopharma clusters.
-These asset types demand specialized expertise and regulatory knowledge, but their secular growth trajectory remains strong.
+• Life Sciences: Lab and research facilities have seen continued investment, especially in markets clustered around research universities and biopharma hubs.
+The asset class demands specialized expertise but offers a strong secular growth trajectory.

-• Cold Storage & Industrial: The food supply chain, e-commerce logistics, and pharma distribution have all driven surging demand for cold storage facilities.
-Automation, location strategy, and last-mile delivery optimization now define the winners in this space.
+• Cold Storage and Industrial: Food supply chains, e-commerce logistics, and pharmaceutical distribution are driving sustained demand.
+Automation, location strategy, and last-mile optimization define the winners.

-• Self-Storage: Once overlooked, self-storage has become a resilient performer, especially in markets absorbing migration inflows and shifting work-from-home patterns.
+• Self-Storage: Once overlooked, self-storage is now a resilient performer in markets absorbing migration inflows and shifting work-from-home patterns.

-Successful navigation of these sectors depends on advanced analytics that fuse traditional asset data with external signals, population migration, job growth, and technological adoption rates.
+The common thread: success in any of these sectors requires fusing traditional asset data with external signals — population migration, job growth, and technology adoption rates.

 The Resurgence of Major Markets: The Return of the Gateway